google/applied-machine-learning-intensive/v2/02_data/01_introduction_to_pandas/slides.md

 * Continuing to give visuals to help out students.

 For the class:
-* Pandas Series is 1-dimensional and contains a homogeneously-typed array
+* Pandas Series is one-dimensional and contains a homogeneously-typed array
-* So, in summary, a DataFrame contains 1 or more Series
+* So, in summary, a DataFrame contains one or more Series

 Image Details:
 * [dataframe-column.png](http://www.google.com): Copyright Google